shulaoda/mini4-core/README.md

 # mini4-core
-This is the frontend core architecture of NJUPT Mini Program 4.0
+This is the frontend core of NJUPT Mini Program 4.0